 It would seem Trump now agrees.

-Bolton was an Iraq War-booster and still thinks it was the right decision.
+Bolton was an Iraq War booster and still thinks it was the right decision.

-Bolton was one of the strongest supporters of the decision to send troops into Iraq whereas Trump has repeatedly argued that the Iraq War was a disastrous foreign policy decision and said the Bush administration “lied” about weapons of mass destruction in Iraq.
+Bolton was one of the strongest supporters of the decision to send troops into Iraq in 2003, whereas Trump has repeatedly argued that the Iraq War was a disastrous foreign policy decision and said the Bush administration “lied” about weapons of mass destruction in Iraq.

 While serving in Bush’s state department in the lead-up to the war, Bolton accused Iraq of working to amass a weapons of mass destruction.
 "We are confident that Saddam Hussein has hidden weapons of mass destruction and production facilities in Iraq," Bolton said in 2002 in his role as undersecretary of state for Arms Control and International Security.

 Those weapons did not exist, but Bolton remains unrepentant about the decision to invade the country, telling the Washington Examiner in 2015: